Gimer-Studios/APIMyLlama/README.md

 #### 4. error: 'Error making request to Ollama API'

 If you have a custom port set for your Ollama server this is a simple fix.
 Just run the 'changeollamaport <YOUR_OLLAMA_SERVER_PORT>' and change it to the port your Ollama server is running on.
+By default it is 11434 but if you changed it you will need to do this.
+You can also fix this problem through changing the port in the ollamaPort.conf file.

 ## Authors